Walter Stucki: War years: Mediator between the powers, saviour of the city of Vichy and recall to Bern

+22 October 1948 – The United Nations elect the judges of the International Court of Justice: Minister Carl J. Burckhardt, Envoy of the Swiss Confederation to France (right), in conversation with his colleague Luc Bischoff (1909–1997), a legation secretary in the Swiss diplomatic service.
+After the war, Carl J. Burckhardt – like Walter Stucki and Hans Frölicher – was repeatedly confronted with his conduct during World War II.
+For the position of the Swiss envoy to France, Burckhardt and Stucki were rivals.

 Walter Stucki would have liked to return to the Hôtel de Besenval in Paris.
 But the French government objected.
 Charles de Gaulle was unwilling to grant the agrément.
 Walter Stucki's contact with Maréchal Philippe Pétain had long since gone beyond professional matters.
 The French government did not approve of a confidant of Philippe Pétain serving as Envoy of the Swiss Confederation to France.
 Walter Stucki's downfall was that he massively underestimated Charles de Gaulle.
-Walter Stucki was recalled to Bern and, as his colleague Hans Frölicher, the Envoy of the Swiss Confederation in Berlin, contemptuously noted in his diary, was placed under quarantine.
+Walter Stucki was recalled to Bern and – as his colleague Hans Frölicher, the Envoy of the Swiss Confederation in Berlin, contemptuously noted in his diary – was placed under quarantine.

 Like Walter Stucki, Carl J. Burckhardt was also caught up in his wartime past.
 When the Federal Council approached the British government in 1944 to ask whether the former League of Nations High Commissioner for the Free City of Danzig would be acceptable as the Envoy of the Swiss Confederation to London, he was turned down.
-Carl J. Burckhardt, they argued, had cultivated too familiar a relationship with Nazi figures in Danzig and as a representative of the Red Cross.
+Carl J. Burckhardt, the British argued, had cultivated too familiar a relationship with Nazi figures in Danzig and as a representative of the Red Cross.
 Thus, Carl J. Burckhardt succeeded Walter Stucki in Paris.

 Apparently, when Carl J. Burckhardt resigned in 1949, Walter Stucki would have liked to return to Paris as the Envoy of the Swiss Confederation.
 However, the Quai d'Orsay is said to have once again turned him down.